-Dr. Geoff Engelhardt and Dr. Raechel Nelson are happy to offer gum disease treatments to help you restore your oral health and smile after you’ve fallen victim to gum disease.
-If you have any questions or if you’re interested in any of these treatments, please call Engelhardt & Nelson Family Dentistry at 970-484-4890.
+Dr. Geoff Englehardt and Dr. Raechel Nelson are happy to offer gum disease treatments to help you restore your oral health and smile after you’ve fallen victim to gum disease.
+If you have any questions or if you’re interested in any of these treatments, please call Englehardt & Nelson Family Dentistry at 970-484-4890.
 We look forward to hearing from you!

 Radiographs